akomarla/ExpSmoothing/README.md

 # Introduction
  A simple introduction to statistical learning in time-series forecasting.
-This package enables you to build, train and test a time-series forcasting model using the Simple Exponential Smoothing method.
+This model is a very lightweight and easy to understand example of model traning, testing and implementation.
+It is a useful starting point for anyone who is curious about these topics and wants a simple example to get started.
+The package enables one to build, train and test a time-series forcasting model using the Simple Exponential Smoothing method.
 Learn more here: https://machinelearningmastery.com/exponential-smoothing-for-time-series-forecasting-in-python/

 # Usage
 Download and run the package on your local system.
 Python version 3.10.0 or greater is advised.